 We went to see Meet the Patels last night.
-A delightful documentary: Witty, insightful, one family's dilemma but universal in its message--especially for those of us who think (or whose parents thought it for us) we have any sway over who are children decide to marry.
+A delightful documentary: Witty, insightful, one family's dilemma but universal in its message--especially for those of us who think (or whose parents thought it for us) we have any sway over who our children decide to marry.

 The Patels are an Indian family living well and successfully in California.
 The dad, who came to the U.S. to study and stayed on to make his fortune, and the mom are a well-suited, arranged-marriage couple who've been happy together for more than 30 years.
 They want the same happiness and sense of Indian-culture family for their son (and daughter--but it's the son's story that is the focus of the film, which was filmed by his sister).